etvr/fotools/README.md

 #### - Gunshot trajectory illusstration. a tool that aims a cone along the axis between two selected objects
   - the angle, length are user defined
-  - the cone can be split into 3 seperatye objects wich are defiend by the minimum and maximum size of the middel segment
+  - the cone can be split into 3 seperatye objects wich are defiend by the minimum and maximum size of the middle segment

    ![blender_vV9a68e5Pj](https://github.com/etvr/fotools/assets/858190/94669524-f3ac-4965-b459-daaeff9fb17f)